DIVA-DAF: A Deep Learning Framework for Historical Document Image Analysis: Introduction

+In order to use deep learning more quickly and efficiently, several libraries were created (e.g., Tensorflow, Keras, PyTorch, ...).
+Such libraries are built in a very open and general fashion to allow good programmers to take advantage of the full potential of this new technology.
+However, due to their generality, these libraries have a steep learning curve.
+Additionally, the user usually has to take care of the whole hardware orchestration, such as moving data to the GPU or aggregating certain information across a number of devices.
+Therefore, software frameworks built on top of the general deep learning libraries may significantly facilitate the application of deep learning to specific types of data and tasks.

+In the context of historical document analysis, a deep learning framework must be able to deal with large images and support different ground truth formats.
+Furthermore, one of the biggest challenges for historical documents is the lack of training data.
+It is often necessary to use different learning strategies such as transfer learning, self-learning, or data generation.
+Conducting scientific experiments with advanced learning mechanisms requires a high flexibility from the deep learning framework, to be able to iteratively test different parameters and configurations without having to reprogram the whole experiment.
+Moreover, a prerequisite of any experiment is its reproducibility.

+In this paper, we introduce a new deep learning framework, DIVA-DAF\footnote{https://github.com/DIVA-DIA/DIVA-DAF}, which is specifically designed for conducting experiments in the domain of image analysis for historical documents.
+The framework is based on PyTorch Lightning, which allows us to benefit from its flexibility and hardware management.
+We have added features to conduct document analysis experiments with a view to reproducibility, maintainability, efficiency, and increased flexibility.
+These features allow, among others: rapid prototyping, faster runtime, use of transfer learning and self-learning, simplified change or swap of network parts, adding own code with unit tests, using external libraries, simplified change (without reprogramming) of networks, tasks, and datasets in an experiment, and keeping track of previous experiments.
+These features make our framework a powerful tool to conduct experiments in the context of historical document image analysis.

+DIVA-DAF supports all types of deep neural networks and learning strategies, including supervised, semi-supervised, and unsupervised learning.
+Therefore, all typical document image analysis tasks can be implemented with our framework, such as layout analysis, line segmentation, keyword spotting, transcription alignment, handwriting recognition, etc. At the moment, two tasks are already implemented and readily available: segmentation and classification.
+For example, to perform semantic segmentation for layout elements in a historical document, it is sufficient to indicate the data and ground truth folders in a configuration file.
+In this configuration file, it is also possible to change the network model, loss function, optimizer, and evaluation metrics, among others.
+In less than 5 minutes, a custom experiment can be configured and started.

-In the remainder of this paper, we provide an overview of related work in section 2.
-Then, we introduce our framework in section 3.
-Next, we describe the features of our framework in section 4.
-Afterward, we present a case study using our framework in section 5.
-Finally, we offer our conclusion and outlook in section 6.
+In the remainder of this paper, we provide an overview of related work in Section~2.
+Then, we introduce the DIVA-DAF framework and describe its features in Section~3.
+Afterwards, we present a case study using the framework in Section~4.
+Finally, we provide some conclusions and an outlook to future work in Section~5.